+OP Financial Group’s mission is to promote the sustainable prosperity, security and wellbeing of its owner-customers and operating region.
 OP Financial Group has defined core values that guide its operations and support its mission.
 The Group’s core values are people first, responsibility, and succeeding together.

 Corporate responsibility is an integral part of OP Financial Group's business and strategy.
 OP Cooperative's Supervisory Council has approved OP Financial Group’s Corporate Responsibility Programme.
 OP Financial Group reports regularly on its corporate responsibility issues according to the Global Reporting Initiative (GRI) guidelines.

 OP Cooperative’s Board of Directors and, with respect to the diversity of governance, the Supervisory Council, have confirmed the Principles of Good Corporate Governance for OP Financial Group.
 These Principles cover all OP Financial Group entities as applicable.
 The Group entities may, if necessary, draw up their own guidelines expanding on the Group-wide guidelines.

 Good corporate governance means that OP Financial Group as a whole and its entities have the following regime in place:

 - They have documented their organisational structure with well-defined powers, responsibilities and reporting relationships.

 - They have diverse management bodies; their members have versatile skills and experience, the management bodies have balanced representation of genders and age groups and have comprehensive representation of various regions.

 - The management bodies assess and develop their performance on a regular basis.